Our Verdict

 Longer boats are better for tracking and gliding.
 In contrast, shorter vessels tend to handle better when turning.
 With the flat hull, you won't have to fight lateral resistance under the waterline when turning the way you do with longer kayaks.
 In addition, some vessels have a keel or harder chines that cause friction as their edges catch water when turning.
 This is not the case with the Aruba.

-In our maneuverability testing, we were able to spin the Aruba 10 around 180 degrees remarkably well with just two fairly easy sweep strokes, making it one of the most maneuverable boats in the tests.
+In our maneuverability testing, we were able to spin the Aruba 10 around 180 degrees remarkably well with just two fairly easy sweep strokes, making it one of the most maneuverable boats in our tests.
 It also carved up the slalom course, finishing with a high score.
 The angled bow helps the flat hull pierce through water and waves, aiding the kayak's ability to handle well while maneuvering through friction that would hinder the boat.

 Comfort